Degree type(s): Master's

 Earn your Master of Education in elementary administration in a convenient, flexible program designed for working professionals.
 The elementary administration graduate program at the University of Mary blends theory and applied leadership opportunities to prepare students to lead in an elementary school setting.
 Students will both develop their skills as professional elementary teachers and expand their employment opportunities in the field of education as a result of the degree program.

-The Master of Education in elementary administration degree is offered as a blended program that combines online courses with on-site evening classes at the University of Mary’s main campus in Bismarck, North Dakota.
+The Master of Education in elementary administration degree is offered as an online program with mentored internship experiences.

 Elementary Administration Program Highlights